NikhilJha42/Infrastructure_as_code/documentation/AWS_Ansible.md

 > 9. `cd ~/.ssh`.

-> 10. `sudo nano eng119.pem`.

-> 11. Enter the public key and the private key.
-Use this to generate the public key: `ssh-keygen -y -f ~/.ssh/file_name.pem > ~/.ssh/file_name.pub`.
+> 10. You will need to use an RSA key for AWS.
+Create a`file_name.pem` to store your public key in.

-> 12. `sudo chmod 400 eng119.pem`.
+> 11. Run `sudo chmod 400 file.pem`.

-> 13. Check if it works with `sudo ansible-playbook tests.yml --ask-vault-pass`.
+> 12. Try to edit the key to check that it is read only.

-> 14. In hosts, add the following lines (later you will need to replace the relevant information for ips/keys):
+> 13. In hosts, add the following lines (later you will need to replace the relevant information for ips/keys):
 ```
 [local]
 localhost ansible_python_interpreter=/usr/local/bin/python3